Life as a Tartan

 - What are the residence halls like?
 The new residence halls have different housing options. a)Residence Hall Room, b) Two bedroom apartment, c) Studio apartment, d) One bedroom apartment.
 Visit the Housing and Residence Life website to learn more about these facilities.

 Are there any single rooms available in the residence halls?
-Yes, student will not share bedrooms in the new residence halls.
+Yes, students will not share bedrooms in the new residence halls.
 The two bedroom apartment houses two residents - one in each bedroom.

 - Can anyone live on campus?
 Yes!
 For directions on the housing application process, read the question below.

 How do I apply for housing?
-First, complete the Housing Request Form, and this information will be sent to the Qatar Foundation Housing & Residence Life Staff.
-Next, Qatar Foundation will send you an email with directions for the housing application.
+First, complete the Housing Request Form, and this information will be sent to the HBKU Housing & Residence Life Staff.
+Next, HBKU will send you an email with directions for accessing the online housing application.
 Remember: No student will be given their housing assignment until their medical file is fully complete.
 It is in your best interest to complete the housing request form and all medical forms as early as possible.

 - How much does it cost to live on campus?
 For the Fall 2014 semester, the cost per semester to live on campus depends on the type of accommodation selected and assigned.
 The lowest option is 8,840 QAR per semester and the highest is 10,640 QAR per semester.
 Each new applicant for housing must also pay a one-time damage deposit of 2,000 QAR, plus a 1,000 QAR reservation fee (which does go toward the semester fees).
 Please visit the Housing and Residence Life website to learn about the wire transfer process details and costs by room type.